-CMP – Goals, Objectives, and Performance Measures
+CMP – Goal, Objectives, and Performance Measures

 Goal: Manage Congestion

-|Develop congestion management measures||% of Roadway Miles at a Travel Time Index (TTI)/Level of Service: |
+|% of Roadway Miles at a Travel Time Index (TTI)/Volume-to-Capacity-Ratio

 |Consider full range of congestion management strategies

 |Improve the resiliency, redundancy, and reliability of the transportation network

 The CMP is one way the CRTPO plans for future improvements to its transportation network.
 It is a process that provides information to help influence investment decisions and project programming.

-For additional background on CMPs, visit the Federal Highway Administration’s website
+For additional background on CMPs, visit the Federal Highway Administration’s website.